aspose-words/Aspose.Words-API-References/english/java/com.aspose.words/compareoptions/_index.md

  **Remarks:**

-By default footnotes are not ignored.
+By default, footnotes are not ignored.

  **Examples:**